Fuzzball (sport)

 Fuzzball is a bat-and-ball street game related to baseball, usually formed as a pick-up game, and played in various areas of the United States (especially St. Louis, but also in Chicago where it is called "strikeout", Florida, and South Carolina).
 The equipment consists of a bat and a tennis ball that has had its outer layer burned or worn off.
 The rules come from baseball and are modified to fit the situation, i.e. whether it is played indoors or outside.
 Fuzzball can be played by as few as two players; outside of leagues in St. Louis, the Bevo Area Fuzzball League and the St. Louis Metro Fuzzball League and the annual Kearns Park Fuzzball Tournament of Champions, it exists as a pickup game, which has been successfully transplanted to "players leagues" which play a quasi-legal, quasi-outlaw version in Philadelphia and Northern California (San Jose and Santa Cruz, specifically).
 There are also fully official organized leagues for indoor fuzzball in St. Louis.
 Interest in the game was waning, however, at the turn of the century: by 2004, most serious players were in their 40s, with a decreasing number of new players becoming interested.
 Many St. Louis locals consider fuzzball to be a minor league training ground for future corkball players.

 History

 Fuzzball developed from the forms of bottlecaps and corkball that were played in St. Louis in the 1920s and 1930s.
-Fuzzball Nation has hosted a tournament in South St. Louis County since 1982 every Labor Day weekend.
+Fuzzball Nation has hosted a tournament in South St. Louis City since 1982 every Labor Day weekend.
 John Enger serves as the commissioner.